Far East Strategic Reserve: United Kingdom

 The British commitment was based around forces already in South-East Asia, including the Eastern Fleet, the Far East Air Force, and British Far East Command.

 History

 From late 1955 until 1960, FESR infantry forces operated against the Malayan National Liberation Army during the Malayan Emergency.
 The Strategic Reserve was also involved in the Indonesia–Malaysia confrontation.
 FESR forces participated in South East Asia Treaty Organisation exercises.

 In 1971 the FESR was superseded by the ANZUK Force.

+Today, the Shrine of Remembrance memorial in Melbourne, Victoria, Australia conducts regular wreath laying commemorations in honor of FESR soldiers.